The Springvale Community Hub is located on the eastern side of Springvale Road and near the Springvale retail precinct.

 Stage 1 - Springvale City Hall redevelopment

-Refurbishment works to the Springvale City Hall are now complete, with only the upgrade of the Supper Room to go.
+Refurbishment works to the Springvale City Hall and Supper Room are complete.
 This major renovation has turned the town hall into a more functional facility while preserving the overall design character of this much-loved community building.
 The majority of works were undertaken on the inside of the building to allow a more diverse range of private and public events to be held there in the future.
 Springvale Town Hall has reopened and is now open for bookings.

 Stage 2 - Construction of Springvale Community Hub

-This will be a world-class community facility providing a variety of learning, leisure and cultural opportunities.
-It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, civic services area and plentiful parking.
+This world-class community facility will provide a variety of learning, leisure and cultural opportunities.
+It will include a modern, state-of-the-art library featuring new technologies and equipment, flexible community meeting spaces, customer service area and plentiful parking.
 The outdoor green spaces will be extensively landscaped and allow for a variety of passive and active recreation uses, community events and social gatherings.